Conveyancing Solicitors in Reading & Henley

-If you own a leasehold property you may not be aware of your rights with regard to acquiring the freehold, extending your lease or insisting on the right to manage the properties.
+If you own a leasehold property you may need advice regarding leasehold enfranchisement for a lease extension, your rights with regard to acquiring the freehold, or insisting on the right to manage the properties.

-Our property teams have the full range of experience in this field to:
+Our property teams have the full range of leasehold enfranchisement experience in this field to:

 - obtain lease extensions, either by way of negotiation or by the statutory process